 With a focus on interactive discussion, meditation, and community building, Sylvia (via video recording) and Heidi (live via Zoom) will share practical, accessible, timeless teachings and tools that support the integration of mindfulness, non-harming, and kindness into the complexities of our everyday lives.
-Connect and be nurtured by the support of like-minded sangha, shared stories, and meaningful moments.
-Join us as we explore how to bring our practice more fully into everyday life and out into the world!
+Connect and be nurtured by the support of sangha, shared stories, and meaningful moments.
+Join us as we explore how to bring our practice more fully into everyday life.

-This iteration will be interactive discussion-based, led by facilitating teacher Heidi Bourne, and will include Dharma talks, discussion and reflection, guided meditation, and Q&A.
+This iteration of the series will involve interactive discussion, led by facilitating teacher Heidi Bourne, and will include Dharma talks, discussion and reflection, guided meditation, and Q&A.

-With easy, accessible instructions based on the Four Foundations of Mindfulness, Ethics (Sila), and Lovingkindness (Metta), this series course offers an opportunity to take your practice off of the cushion and into the world.
+With easy, accessible instructions based on the Four Foundations of Mindfulness, ethics (sila), and lovingkindness (metta), this course series will offer an opportunity to take your practice off of the cushion and into the world.

 • 6 live Zoom sessions with Heidi Bourne (recorded and posted for later viewing)